joyceleehy/HR-Dashboard-PowerBI/README.md

-# Employee-Attrition-Retention-Insights-Dashboard-PowerBI
+# Employee Attrition & Retention Insights Dashboard | Power BI

 ## Project Overview

-This HR Dashboard was created using Power BI Desktop to analyze employee overview metrics, salary trends, demographics, job satisfaction, and attrition patterns.
+This Employee Attrition & Retention Insights Dashboard was created using Power BI Desktop to analyze employee overview metrics, salary trends, demographics, job satisfaction, and attrition patterns.

 The dashboard includes two report pages: an employee overview page and an attrition analysis page.
 Together, they provide a clear view of workforce composition, compensation patterns, and employee turnover risks.